"A City Divided": Baltimore mends two years after Freddie Gray's death

-BALTIMORE — It's an overcast morning outside Gilmor Homes, the public housing complex where the late Freddie Gray was arrested two years ago this month.

-Gray died in police custody on April 19, 2015.
-And what transpired the morning of his arrest triggered a series of cataclysmic events that would end one life, change countless other lives, and forever alter this city.
+BALTIMORE — It's an overcast morning outside Gilmor Homes, the public housing complex where two years ago, Freddie Gray was arrested and placed in police custody.
+His death one week later—on April 19, 2015— would trigger a series of cataclysmic events that changed countless lives and forever altered a city.

-On this tragic anniversary — which comes fresh on the heels of a formalized consent decree with the Justice Department intended to guide and monitor police reforms — city leaders, activists and residents reveal a mix of optimism tempered by realism about the road ahead.
+On today's second anniversary — which comes fresh on the heels of a formalized consent decree with the Justice Department intended to guide and monitor police reforms — city leaders, activists and residents reveal a mix of optimism tempered by realism about the road ahead.

 "We're still a city divided.
 I see both the elevation and the regression," said Earl Mahammitt, 35, who grew up in Sandtown-Winchester, the historic yet struggling African-American community that Gray called home.
 "We were starting at a negative axis, not even zero.
 It's going to take a lot for the conditions to improve."